weve-got-rhythm/weve-got-rhythm.github.io/README.md

 ### `Programs & Initiatives`

-🎻 `Secret Angel Instrument Donation Program` 🎺
+🎻 `Secret Angel Instrument Program` 🎺

-`Our Secret Angel Program unites well-loved but unused instruments to students in need.
-We are currently looking for:`
+`Our Secret Angel Program unites once well-loved but currently unused instruments to students in need.
+Are you a Secret Angel?
+Do you have an instrument that could benefit a student in need?`

+`We are currently looking for:`
 `- Violins`
 `- Keyboards`
 `- Guitars`